-Specifically, it is a type of architecture characteristic of the Bai ethnic minority, which belongs to this area and resides both in the ancient city of Dali and its surroundings.
+Almost the entire old town is walled and has managed to preserve the traditional Chinese architecture.
+Specifically, it is a type of architecture characteristic of the Bai ethnic minority, which belongs to this area and resides in and around the ancient city of Dali.

-I went to the ancient city of Dali with the main purpose of spending some time in a nearby Kung Fu temple.
-I had heard of this temple in Laos and had been curious ever since.
-But I was also going to take the opportunity to do some sightseeing in Dali.
+During my first trip in China, I went to the ancient city of Dali with the main purpose of spending some time in a Kung Fu temple in the surroundings.
+I had heard about this temple in Laos and had been curious ever since.

 Dali is 200 miles from Kunming.
 Since 2018 there is a high speed train from Kunming and in two hours it leaves you in Dali.
-The ticket costs 145 Rmb (18 euros)
+The ticket costs 155 Rmb (20 euros).

 When you leave the train station, right in front of it, you have to take the number 8 bus that takes you to the old town of Dali or, if not, you can negotiate the price to go by taxi.